ammuench/alexmuen.ch/src/content/pages/about-me.md

 Outside of work, I maintain several open source libraries, a book review website called [PageTern](https://pagetern.app), and am working with a small team on a soon-to-be-released coffee brewing app for native mobile devices.

 When I'm not working on software development, I've taken an interest in birding and bird photography.
 [You can see my photography and progress over on eBird!](https://ebird.org/profile/MTc4NzYzOQ).
-My partner have a dog and two cats that always keep us busy, and I'm also an avid World of Warcraft raider, and have been raid leading my guild for the past 4 years!
+My partner and I have a dog and two cats that always keep us busy, and I'm also an avid World of Warcraft raider, and have been raid leading my guild for the past 4 years!

 ## skills